osmcode/pyosmium/README.md

 ## Examples

-The example/ directory contains small examples on how to use the library.
+The `example` directory contains small examples on how to use the library.
-They are for most parts ports of the examples in libosmium and osmium/contrib.
+They are for most parts ports of the examples in Libosmium and osmium-contrib.

 ## Testing

 There is a small test suite in the test directory.
 This provides regression test for the python bindings, it is not meant to be a test suite for libosmium.

+You'll need the Python `nose` module.
+On Debian/Ubuntu install the package `python-nose`.

-The suit can be run with:
+The suite can be run with:

     cd test
     python run_tests.py